jojdavies/Micro-Capture-C/README.md

 The options gzip, postgzip, clean_wig and samtobam allow you to compress and clean up the files quickly

 The macs2 option will call MACS2 for simple peak calling

+The MCC_pipe2.pl script creates temporary scripts called align_tmp.sh in each of the folders created by the first part of the pipeline.
+The align_tmp.sh is overwritten for each of the targets so you will only see the commands for the last target.
+Be careful running this command - it is worthwhile testing this part of the pipeline on one set of files first (easy to do by hashing out the file= in the MCC_pipe_config.txt) otherwise it will potentially try to execute hundreds of jobs simultaneously (e.g. 6 replicates with 100 targets = 600 jobs).